mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

-A program in our language is collection of equations, where every equation gives a name to an expression which in turn can be simply a number, reference to other equation, or some math involving those concepts.
+A program in our language is collection of equations, where every equation gives a name to an expression which in turn can be simply a number, reference to other equation, or some math involving those things.

 We parse input stream in the form of a `String` and we don't need custom error messages, so we'll use the following definition of `Parser`: